 Authority Is Constructed and Contextual: A Critical View

-Five invited panelists who are are ongoing practitioners of critical pedagogy will offer their insights on the ACRL Frame “Authority is Constructed and Contextual.”
+Five invited panelists who are ongoing practitioners of critical pedagogy will offer their insights on the ACRL Frame “Authority is Constructed and Contextual.”
 In a talk show-style format, a moderator from the program planning committee will lead an engaging Q & A, with plenty of opportunities for audience input.
 This program is jointly sponsored by the ACRL Instruction Section and the ACRL Education & Behavioral Sciences Section.

 Peeling Back the Layers of Publishing Opacity: Open Editorial and Peer Review